jaketon121/Reading-Project/皮克 vs Day Game vs Casanova vs NLP vs PUA/The Ultimate Alpha Collection.md

 are after all what make you fat not fat.
 Alright so drink lots of water, get adequate protein, avoid carbs.

-# Habit 3 - writing - journal - Write Project(Book-Blog) - writing (Non)fiction - Blog - keep everyday
+# Habit 3 - writing - journal(Learned - change from the day before- 在日记这一天之前对之前日记的反思改变) - Write Project(Book-Blog) - writing (Non)fiction - Blog - keep everyday

+[What I am asking you to do is to journal what you have learned that day and any ways in which you have changed from the day before.]

 Writing what?
 Well at first I would encourage you to journal.
 Now some